simsong/GWU_2022-01_DATS_6450_12/README.md

 ## COURSE DESCRIPTION
-Ethical issues are increasingly at center of developing, deploying and using data science.
+Ethical issues are increasingly at the center of developing, deploying and using data science.
 Efforts to supplement human with artificial intelligence create systems that can impact the wellbeing, happiness, and even the lives of human beings without oversight or failsafe controls.
 Such systems need more than precision and accuracy: they need to reflect the ethical principles of the world in which we wish to live.

 This course introduces a range of ethical topics that are relevant to today s data scientists, starting with a brief introduction to ethical systems, intellectual property and wicked problems.
 Next, the course analyzes topical ethical problems that have resulted through the deployment of data science and information technology.
 Finally, the course explores approaches that have been put forth to solve these problems.
 Classes are mostly discussions employing the case study method.
 Labs explore key issues in at the intersection of data science and ethics.
 Students enrolling in this class should have a working knowledge of Python and machine learning.